Mortgage lenders now letting existing borrowers lock in today's rates SIX MONTHS early – does yours?

-Recently, five major lenders – Barclays, First Direct, HSBC, NatWest and Skipton – have lengthened the period during which existing borrowers can reserve a new mortgage rate before their current deal expires.
-Co-op Bank has also told MoneySavingExpert.com it plans to make similar changes shortly.
+Six major lenders – Barclays, First Direct, HSBC, NatWest, Nationwide and Skipton, which control two-fifths of the market – have lengthened the period during which existing borrowers can reserve a new mortgage rate before their current deal expires.
+Co-op Bank also plans to make similar changes later this year.

-The move means borrowers who have a mortgage with any of these lenders will be able to begin what's known as the "product transfer" process between four and six months before their current deal comes up for renewal.
-Previously, this was around three months before renewal.
+If you have a mortgage with any of these lenders you will be able to begin what's known as a "product transfer" process four and six months before your current deal ends.
+Previously, this window was nearer to three or four months.

-See below for further info and our Cheap mortgage finding guide for help finding the best rate for you.
+See below for more info about this and our Cheap mortgage finding guide for help finding the best rate for you.

 How lenders are extending mortgage product transfer periods

-In most cases, you'll move on to the new mortgage rate when your existing deal comes to an end.
-With some lenders though, such as Nationwide, you can move on to the new rate up to three months before your current deal expires – but be wary that if you do switch to the new interest rate prematurely, this might result in you being hit with an early repayment charge.
+When it comes to product transfers, you'll normally move on to the new mortgage rate when your existing deal comes to an end.
+In some cases, you might be able to move on to the new rate earlier than that – though be aware that this might result in you being hit with an early repayment charge.

 |Lender||Changed / changing its rules?||How far in advance you can start the process|

 |Barclays||Yes||Increased to six months from three months|

 |Co-op Bank||Yes||Increasing to six months from four months (1)|